n0kovo/awesome-password-cracking/README.md

 [](https://github.com/cupslab/neural_network_cracking) - Code for cracking passwords with neural networks.
 - [RNN-Passwords](https://github.com/gehaxelt/RNN-Passwords) - Using the char-rnn to learn and guess passwords.
 - [rulesfinder](https://github.com/synacktiv/rulesfinder) - This tool finds efficient password mangling rules (for John the Ripper or Hashcat) for a given dictionary and a list of passwords.
+- [PassGPT](https://github.com/javirandor/passgpt) - PassGPT is a GPT-2 model trained from scratch on password leaks.